Tuscobia State Trail

 Hours of Operation

-Closed to ATU & UTV use in Price County from November 15 to April 15.
+Open year round for multiple uses.
+The trail is closed to ATU & UTV use in Price County from November 15 to April 15.

 Access in Park Falls, Draper, Winter, Ojibwa, Radisson, Birchwood and Rice Lake.